deckhouse/virtualization/docs/INSTALL.md

 Attention!
 Enabling the `virtualization` module involves restarting kubelet\containerd on all nodes where virtual machines are supposed to start.
 This is necessary to configure the connectivity of containerd and DVCR.
 {{< /alert >}}

-To enable the `virtualization' module, you need to create a `ModuleConfig` resource containing the module settings.
+To enable the `virtualization` module, you need to create a `ModuleConfig` resource containing the module settings.

 {{< alert level="info" >}}
 For a complete list of configuration options, see ["Settings"](./configuration.html)